 I estimate that a huge portion of the Domain Renewal Group’s sales are borne of this partnership of misunderstanding and hurried bill-paying.
 For a couple of times more money than is necessary to renew a domain name in most cases, people transfer their registration to this company.

-Does this go too far?
-I say it does.
-Far too far.
-I can hear the defence: “It’s in the fine print; hell, the print ain’t even that fine.
+Question time: Does this go too far?
+I say it does, but I work in the online marketing community and I would guess that some of you will disagree.
+“It’s in the fine print; hell, the print ain’t even that fine.
 In neatly printed Arial, it says ‘This notice is not a bill’.
 If you fall for this, it’s your own fault.”

 Indeed, the practice isn’t illegal.
 It is, however, a disgusting way to advertise and it isn’t exclusive to domain registrars.
 Make it seem like a potential customer owes you money (and that they’ll lose something important to them if they don’t pay).
 Classy stuff, Domain Renewal Group.
 I can only hope everyone takes your name to Google before parting with their cash.